tekumara/notes/terraform.md

 For handling prod/test environments use variables and a var file for each environment.
 (Recommended)

 Alternatively make your whole stack into a module with all of its config coming through as variables.
+Then have either:

-Then have separate folders for each environment that reference the modules.
-But requires repeating some things like providers and variables.
+- separate folders for each environment that reference the modules.
+This requires repeating some things like providers and variables.
+- for each module, use a different provider which assumes the appropriate role.
+This is nicer, but assumes you can hard-code the role.

 ## Backend per environment